HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 So why do people stray from these tried and true formats?
 To express alpha transparency.
 This is clear when you look at `rgba()`, which is used 40 times more than `rgb()` (13.82% vs 0.34% of all colors) and `hsla()`, which is used 30 times more than `hsl()` (0.25% vs 0.01% of all colors).

 HSL is supposed to be [easy to understand and easy to modify](https://drafts.csswg.org/css-color-4/#the-hsl-notation).
-But these numbers show that in practice, HSL is used in style sheets far less than RGB, likely because those advantages are [greatly over-stated](https://drafts.csswg.org/css-color-4/#ex-hsl-sucks).
+But these numbers show that in practice, HSL is used in stylesheets far less than RGB, likely because those advantages are [greatly over-stated](https://drafts.csswg.org/css-color-4/#ex-hsl-sucks).

 {{ figure_markup(
   image="color-formats-alpha.png",